SQE for Non-Law Grads

 A wide range of SQE preparation courses are currently being developed and launched to help prepare candidates for both stages of the SQE, with SQE 1 courses offering legal knowledge education and MCQs, and SQE 2 courses offering more study materials as well as mock sessions mirroring the practical assessments required for this stage of the examination.
 The courses are likely to vary in cost and flexibility, so start exploring the options to find the best course to suit your budget and availability.

-Our OSCEsmart training course offers in-depth training via practical simulations on the skills assessed in SQE2, where candidates can choose the area of law, date, time and tutor for each session.
+Our training course offers in-depth training via practical simulations on the skills assessed in SQE2, where candidates can choose the area of law, date, time and tutor for each session.
 You can purchase discounted packages or bespoke mock stations.
 Our packaged modules include learning materials, lectures, and mock stations + SQE practice questions with personalised tutor feedback for the practical assessments.
 The smart tutors are solicitors who have qualified through the QLTS (the predecessor of the SQE), so they have personal experience with this examination format as well as the knowledge and insight to guide candidates in identifying their knowledge gaps and areas they need to improve upon in their studies.

-OSCEsmart has a flexible modular structure, with prices starting at £70 per mock station and discounts available on bulk purchases, so you can tailor your training according to your budget and specific needs.
+We haev a flexible modular structure, with prices starting at £70 per mock station and discounts available on bulk purchases, so you can tailor your training according to your budget and specific needs.
 We will be publishing more information about the structure and pricing for our course and modules in May 2021.

 During our four years of coaching foreign-qualified lawyers for QLTS OSCE, we have accumulated in-depth understanding of the exam techniques and tips, formed a team of experienced tutoring solicitors and interviewers.
 Based on this expertise, we have now also developed training sessions for bigger groups of aspiring solicitors by means of our live- streaming simulations conducted under exam conditions, which we call the Legal Theatre.
 The service is a live stream of a client interview, which includes a scheduled real-time video session and accompanying materials, available for purchase by aspiring solicitors, QLTS & SQE candidates, law students, and qualified lawyers.
 Read more about the Legal Theatre here.